Modern tooth replacement procedures are sophisticated, and recent advances in subperiosteal and endosteal implants are raising the bar even more.

 The main difference between endosteal and subperiosteal implants is that endosteal implants are fastened into the jaw while subperiosteal implants are placed below the gum but above the jaw.
 Both types of dental implants are considered safe and effective by the American Dental Association (ADA).
 Other types of dental implants, including transosteal and zygomatic implants, are also available, though they’re more complex and not as common.

-Endosteal, which means “in the bone,” is the type of dental implant that is most commonly used.
-It is further categorized into different types according to the kind of accessories used.
-Blades, cylinders, and screws are placed into the patient’s jawbone through surgery.
-A single implant has the capacity to hold at least one prosthetic tooth, but there are cases where an implant can hold two or more prosthetic teeth.
+Endosteal, which means “in the bone,” is the most common type of implant in the U.S. The endosteal implant process may use blades, cylinders, or screws to fasten the tooth into the patient’s jawbone through surgery.
+A single implant has the capacity to hold at least one dental prosthetic, but there are cases where an implant can hold two or more prosthetic teeth.

 The surgeon makes an incision into the jaw, drills into the bone, and inserts a dental implant body; this body serves as the artificial tooth root.
 An abutment is placed into the body, which protrudes outward and holds the post (artificial tooth) in place.